Mohamedsaaidi/Poetry-repo/README.md

 With blind sheep groping every hill,
 Searching an oriflamme,
 How shall the shpherd heart then thrill
-To only the darker lamb?
+To only the darker lamb??